meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2024-09-25: I presented a set of keynote lectures on Computational Mathematics of Life Sciences at the <a href="https://wsc.project.cwi.nl/woudschoten-conferences/2024-conference">Woudschoten Conference of the Dutch-Flemish Scientific Computing Society</a>, the Netherlands (Sept 25-27 2024).
+Thanks again to the organizers for the invitation and for arranging such a lovely event in gorgeous surroundings. </p>
 <p>2024-09-24: Our paper on <a href="https://www.esaim-m2an.org/articles/m2an/abs/2024/05/m2an230121/m2an230121.html">The modelling error in multi-dimensional time-dependent solute transport models</a> is now published in ESAIM: M2AN.
-Congratulations to first author Rami Masri. </p>
+Congratulations to lead author Rami Masri and the entire team! </p>
-<p>2024-09-12: I gave a plenary lecture at the <a href="https://www.mn.uio.no/math/forskning/aktuelt/arrangementer/konferanser/nmm24/">Norwegian Mathematics Meeting</a>, Oslo, Norway (Sept 12-13 2024). </p>
+<p>2024-09-12: I gave a plenary lecture at the <a href="https://www.mn.uio.no/math/forskning/aktuelt/arrangementer/konferanser/nmm24/">Norwegian Mathematics Meeting</a>, at Soria Moria in Oslo, Norway (Sept 12-13 2024).
+Thanks to the organizing committee for the opportunity to present our research in such unique setting. </p>
 <p>2024-08-20: We organized an EMIx workshop on "Computational modelling of excitable tissue in the extreme" at Simula (Aug 20-21, 21-24 2024).
-Thanks to all participants. </p>
+Thanks to all participants - and especially to the brave mountaineers! </p>
 <p>2024-08-08: I visited the University of California San Diego in connection with the <a href="https://www.simula.no/education/research-exchanges/suurph">SUURPh</a> 10th year anniversary and 3rd cohort kick-off (Aug 8-16 2024). </p>
 <p>2024-07-01: Our research proposal on <a href="https://chanzuckerberg.com/eoss/proposals/next-generation-simulation-and-learning-in-imaging-based-biomedicine/">Next-Generation Simulation and Learning in Imaging-Based Biomedicine</a> has been selected as part of the Essential Open Source Software for Science program funded by the Wellcome Trust. </p>
 <p>2024-06-19: I gave an invited lecture at the <a href="https://erc-nemesis.eu/events/workshop-montpellier">ERC NEMESIS Synergy Grant Kick-off Workshop</a> in Montpellier, France (June 19-21 2024).
 Thanks to the hosts for organizing such a great workshop. </p>